ZHOUZzhihao/PSDA-RFNet/README.md

 two prototype branches and applies weak gear-condition calibration for cross-tooth-profile target adaptation.

+PSDA-RFNet.zip uses the original CSV data to perform the complete workflow, including data preprocessing, physical-band extraction, model training, and testing.
+Due to privacy restrictions, the current CSV data cannot be made publicly available.
+Once the manuscript is accepted, the complete collected data will be released.

+PSDA-RFNet-github stores the processed physical-band data in NPZ format.
+The model training and testing programs can be run directly using these files to verify the reproducibility and authenticity of the manuscript.
+The following provides the usage instructions for running the code without CSV data.

 **Pre-processed data version** — no raw CSV or signal processing required.
 All training data is pre-computed as .npz files under `dataset/`.